860 Second St

 Summer: band members travel to New York and New Jersey, record "Ceremony" and "In a Lonely Place," Ears studio, Trenton

-Band members meet a promoter and scenester who takes them clubbing in Manhattan, experience sequenced dance music and widely diverse playlists at Danceteria, Peppermint Lounge, Mudd Club, Area, Tunnel, the Palladium
+Band members meet a music promoter who takes them clubbing in Manhattan, experience widely diverse playlists including sequenced synthesizer dance music, at Danceteria, Peppermint Lounge, Mudd Club, Area, Tunnel, the Palladium

 October: New Order: Bernard Sumner takes over vocals, Gillian Gilbert joins on keyboards and guitar